rastislavcore/gitprofile/README.md

 ### Forking this repo

-These instructions will get you a copy of the project and deploy your portfolio online using GitHub Pages!
+These instructions will help you get a copy of the project and deploy your portfolio online using GitHub Pages!

-- **Fork repo:** Click [here](https://github.com/rastislavcore/gitprofile/fork) to fork the repo so you have your own project to customize.
+- **Fork repo:** Click [to fork the repo](https://github.com/rastislavcore/gitprofile/fork) so you have your own project to customize.
 A "fork" is a copy of a repository.
 - **Rename repo:**
   - If you want to host your portfolio at `https://<USERNAME>.github.io`, rename your forked repository to `username.github.io` in GitHub, where `username` is your GitHub username (or organization name).
   - If you want to host your portfolio at `https://<USERNAME>.github.io/<REPO_NAME>` (e.g. `https://<USERNAME>.github.io/portfolio`), rename your forked repository to `<REPO_NAME>` (e.g. `portfolio`) in GitHub.